automotiveMastermind/prompt/README.md

 * Display of available colors (already set as variables for use elsewhere)
 * ... and much more!

-Note: All "extensions" are implemented as sourced function calls, so it should not interfere with existing customization (aside from the prompt).
+Note: All "extensions" are implemented as scripts added to the path, so it should not interfere with existing customization (aside from the prompt).

 ### Use It